rapidstream-org/rapidstream-cookbook/README.md

 pre-commit install
 ```

-Then run pre-commit to check if the formatting and linting are correct:
+You may then run `pre-commit` to check if the formatting and linting are correct:

 ```bash
 pre-commit run
 ```

+We use [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) as our commit message guideline.

 ### Editors